mjovanc/awesome-decentralized/README.md

 ## Projects

+### Libraries

+- [Kryptokrona Kotlin SDK](https://github.com/kryptokrona/kryptokrona-kotlin-sdk) Kryptokrona SDK in Kotlin for building decentralized private communication and payment systems.
 - [Locutus](https://github.com/freenet/locutus) Locutus is a software platform that makes it easy to create decentralized alternatives to today's centralized tech companies.
 These decentralized apps will be easy to use, scalable, and secured through cryptography.
+- [Holepunch](https://github.com/holepunchto) Holepunch equips developers with a powerful suite of independent components to effortlessly construct peer-to-peer applications.

+### Applications

+### Cryptocurrencies/Blockchains

 - [Kryptokrona](https://github.com/kryptokrona/kryptokrona) A private, fast and secure cryptocurrency from the nordic region.

-- [Kryptokrona Kotlin SDK](https://github.com/kryptokrona/kryptokrona-kotlin-sdk) Kryptokrona SDK in Kotlin for building decentralized private communication and payment systems.
-- [Holepunch](https://github.com/holepunchto) Holepunch equips developers with a powerful suite of independent components to effortlessly construct peer-to-peer applications.
+### Other

 ### YouTube Channels, Videos and Playlists
 #### Channels